Arech/nntl/README.md

 * Random number generator is made on very fast RNGs developed by [Agner Fog](http://www.agner.org/random/randomc.zip).
 But they are GPL-licensed, therefore are distributed as a separate package [AF_randomc_h](https://github.com/Arech/AF_randomc_h) that has to be downloaded and placed at the `/_extern/agner.org/AF_randomc_h` folder.
 If you don't like it, you can easily use your own RNG by implementing a few interface functions.
 I wouldn't recommend using a `\nntl\interface\rng\std.h`, because it is about a 100-200 times slower than Agner Fog's RNGs (it matters a lot for a dropout, for example).
 * Built and tested with only one compiler: the MSVC2015 on Windows 7.
 That means, that most likely you'll have to fix some technical issues and incompatibles before you'll be able to compile it with another compiler.
 Please, submit patches.
 * Due to some historical reasons the code lacks handling exceptions that can be thrown by external components (such as indicating low memory conditions in STL).
 Moreover, most of a code has the noexcept attribute.
 Probably, it won't hurt you much, if you have enought RAM.
-* There are almost no documentation at this moment.
+* There is no documentation except rich code comments at this moment.
 Unfortunately, I'm too busy with my own work and NNTL development that I have virtually no time for it.
-You shouldn't be scared by necessity of reading a code and a code comments in order to undestand how to use some components.
+You shouldn't be scared by necessity of reading a code and code comments in order to undestand how to use components.
 I tried to make this process easy by extensively commenting a code and making it clean&clear.
 You decide if it helps and feel free to contact me if you need clarifications.
 I'll be happy to help.

 ## Compilers Supported
 Developed and tested on the MSVC2015 on Windows 7.
 Be sure to have the latest service pack installed as well as other hotfixes (such as [KB3207317](https://support.microsoft.com/en-us/help/3207317/visual-c-optimizer-fixes-for-visual-studio-2015-update-3) ).

-MSVC2017 with the latest updates should probably work out of the box.
+MSVC2017/2019 with the latest updates should probably work out of the box.
 Other modern compilers will probably require some hacks to compile, however, I don't think these hacks would be critical.
 Please, submit your patches.

+Please note, that despite Clang compiler is being mentioned in some project build configurations, it's not yet supported.
+I'll definitely update NNTL at some moment to support CLang, but it's not a top priority for me this moment.

 ## On converting UML diagrams to NNTL-powered C++ code